josue-rojas/Modulos-Design/_data/Readme.md

           - "example1/test_4.jpg"
         speed: 2000 # speed in milliseconds to change slides
         auto: true # boolean of autostart slideshow
-        controls: true #boolean wether to have buttons or not (can only be false if autoplay is true)
+        controls: true # boolean wether to have buttons or not (can only be false if autoplay is true)
+        fade: true # boolean to add fade transition effect or not
         id: 0 # partials place in this list, used to load/find it's resources -
 ```